COWEN:

 Had a prophetic insight into what was about to happen.
 He’s

-first issue of Salon in 1995.
-It’s hard to believe that
+very first issue of Salon in 1995.
+It’s hard to believe

-the web wasn’t taken seriously by already-established journalists.
+that the web wasn’t taken seriously by already-established

 There

-example, who tried to pressure me not to write for the web.
-He
+for example, who tried to pressure me not to write for the

-said, “Oh, no one takes the web seriously.”
-It’s
+web.
+He said, “Oh, no one takes the web seriously.”

-also sucked in a whole generation of young people, alas.
-That’s
+of course, has also sucked in a whole generation of young

 COWEN:

-role of the iconic in Western and Eastern culture, the role of
+the role of the iconic in Western and Eastern culture, the

-the spectacular.
-Now here we have people, they look, they listen
+role of the spectacular.
+Now here we have people, they look,

 PAGLIA: